top of page

 About the Artist

-Stevon Lucero has been painting for over forty years.
-Since childhood, he has experienced lucid dreams and visions and ventured more then once into separate realities.
-Through these revelations and studies of metaphysical, philosophical, and historical media, he has been guided to create two unique art forms: Metarealism and Neo-Precolumbian Aztec art.
-In 1968, he developed "Metaphysical Fantastic Realism" which later evolved into what he now calls "Metarealism".
+Stevon Lucero had been painting since he was in high school and continued until his death in 2021.
+Since childhood, he had experienced lucid dreams and visions and ventured more than once into separate realities.
+Through these revelations and studies of metaphysical, philosophical, and historical media, he had been guided to create two unique art forms: Metarealism and Neo-Precolumbian Aztec art.
+In 1968, he developed "Metaphysical Fantastic Realism" which later evolved into what became "Metarealism".
 The following is his definition of that form: "Metarealism is the externalization of interior realities that are transformed into visual mystic metaphors via the process of the philosophic state which I call polar synthesis.
 The paintings are neither reflections of the conscious, as in realism, nor the subconscious, as in surrealism.
-They are instead a visual syntheses, symbolizing the spiritual continuum to which they owe their existence and lies at the center of their being.
+They are instead a visual synthesis, symbolizing the spiritual continuum to which they owe their existence and lies at the center of their being.
 (All being, for that matter!)
 Their being being therefore the personification of thought realities.
 Thought Forms ... as it were.
 And it does, you know."
 (Copyright 1977)

-1978 was also the year that he began working on mural projects.
-Since then, he has become an accomplished muralist.
+1978 was also the year that Lucero began working on mural projects.
+Since then, he had become an accomplished muralist.
 In 1992 he painted the "Tlateco Market" diorama for the Denver Museum of Nature and Science in Colorado.
 This diorama was an important and visually stunning part of the exhibit entitled "Aztec: The World of Montezuma".
-Stevon has produced an impressive body of work of over 1,800 paintings.
+Stevon had produced an impressive body of work of over 2,000 paintings.
 These paintings are included in the private collections of numerous individuals both famous and otherwise, as well as many businesses throughout the world.
 He and his art, visions and philosophies have been the topic of many newspapers, magazine, television, film, and video interviews produced domestically and internationally.
-He is much sought after as a lecturer, with many of these lectures being recorded for posterity by various institutions, such as Harvard and Columbia University.
-Stevon Lucero is on a spiritual journey.
-More than a visual artist he is in truth, a philosopher artist.
-Each painting reflects a metaphor of his own internal dialogue between himself and God.
+He was much sought after as a lecturer, with many of these lectures being recorded for posterity by various institutions, such as Harvard and Columbia University.
+Stevon Lucero was on a spiritual journey.
+More than a visual artist he was in truth, a philosopher artist.
+Each painting reflected a metaphor of his own internal dialogue between himself and God.
 Each piece tells a story, a story in which the ultimate intent and value lies in the future when people will have a greater understanding and appreciation for true spiritual art.

 bottom of page